tiangolo/dockerswarm.rocks/docs/traefik.md

 ```bash
 docker network create --driver=overlay traefik-public
 ```

+!!! note

+    In this tutorial, we use single network for everything.

+    Note, that every container in the same network has access to each other, even when they are in the different stacks.

+    In production, I recommend to create separate network for each stack.

 * Get the Swarm node ID of this node and store it in an environment variable: